Statutory Wills are not to be confused with court authorised Wills for minors (Wills for children).

-Under the Succession Act 1981 (Qld) “the Act”, the making of a Will for a minor who has testamentary capacity is different from the making of a Statutory Will for a person (whether that person be an adult or a minor) who lacks testamentary capacity.
+There is a difference between the two, under the Succession Act 1981 (Qld) “the Act”.
+According to the Act, the making of a Will for a minor who has testamentary capacity is different from the making of a Statutory Will for a person (whether that person be an adult or a minor) who lacks testamentary capacity.

 As a general rule, minors are legally prohibited from making Wills.

 Section 19 of the Act gives the court the power to make an order permitting a minor to make, alter or revoke a Will.
-The court may only make such an order if it is satisfied that:
+Before this happens, the court may only make such an order if it is satisfied that:

 - The minor understands the nature and effect of the proposed Will, alteration or revocation and the extent of the property dealt with under that Will, alteration or revocation;